 Established in 1907, Amica (The Automobile Mutual Insurance Company of America) was introduced to the insurance industry long before many of its competitors.
 The company's headquarters are located in Lincoln, Rhode Island, although they were originally housed in Providence upon its founding.
 While it is unclear how many employees the company houses, there are 44 offices across the country-a dynamic number in comparison to other companies.
 Its popularity has grown over the years, especially after it appeared on Fortune 1000 in the year 2007.

 - Service coverage

 Amica coverage features can be broken down as follows:

 - Electronic stability control

 - Good student

 Amica customers can both file and track claims online through an Amica account.
 Customers can also update their profile, make payments, print ID cards, and e-sign documents online.

-Amica provides insurance to residents in 49/50 states: all but Hawaii.
+Amica provides insurance to residents in 49/50 states, with Hawaii being the exception.